Tight Quantum Lower Bound for Approximate Counting with Quantum States: Introduction

 In this paper, we completely resolve these problems for all values of $\eps$ between 0 and 1, and go beyond that.
-In addition to accessing $\psi_x$ via copies of it and the reflecting oracle, we also allow the state-generating oracle, which performs the transformation $\ket|0>\mapsto \ket|\psi_x>$ for some predetermined state $\ket|0>$ (as it is customary, we also allow to run this transformation in reverse).
-The state-generating oracle encompasses both copies of the state and the reflecting oracle, in the sense that one invocation of the state-generating oracle suffices to get a copy of $\psi_x$, while two invocations (one direct and one reverse) suffice to reflect about $\psi_x$.
+In addition to accessing $\psi_x$ via copies and the reflecting oracle, we also allow the state-generating oracle, which performs the transformation $\ket|0>\mapsto \ket|\psi_x>$ for some predetermined state $\ket|0>$ (as it is customary, we also allow to run this transformation in reverse).
+The state-generating oracle encompasses both of the aforementioned models of accessing $\psi_x$ from Ref.~\cite{aaronson:counting}. \footnote{ In the second version of their paper~\cite{aaronson:counting}, Aaronson \etal also considered a state-generating oracle.
+However, due to technical reasons, the oracle prepared two copies of the state at once: $\ket|0>\mapsto \ket|\psi_x>\ket|\psi_x>$.
+Such an oracle can be simulated with two executions of the standard state-generating oracle $\ket|0>\mapsto \ket|\psi_x>$, while simulation in the opposite direction is not clear. } Indeed, one invocation of the state-generating oracle suffices to get a copy of $\psi_x$, while two invocations (one direct and one reverse) suffice to reflect about $\psi_x$.
 On the other hand, it is hard to simulate the state-generating oracle using just copies and reflections.